danog/MadelineProtoDocs/docs/API_docs/types/InputChannel.md

 $InputChannel = 'me'; // The currently logged-in user

-$InputChannel = 'admin'; // The admin of the bot (the first peer returned by getReportPeers in an event handler)

 $InputChannel = 44700; // bot API id (users)
 $InputChannel = -492772765; // bot API id (chats)
 $InputChannel = -10038575794; // bot API id (channels)